Generation (film)

 Generation is a 1969 American comedy film directed by George Schaefer and written by William Goodhart.
 The film stars David Janssen, Kim Darby, Pete Duel, Carl Reiner, Andrew Prine and James Coco.
 The film was released on December 15, 1969, by AVCO Embassy Pictures.
 It is based on the 1965 play of the same name.

 Plot

-Nine months pregnant and due any day, Doris Bolton finally marries Walter Owen, a photographer who wants nothing to do with conformity or "the establishment."
+Nine months pregnant and due any day, Doris Bolton finally marries Walter Owen, a photographer who wants nothing to do with conformity or The Establishment.
 They want a natural childbirth, at home, with no doctors or drugs.

 Her father, ad man Jim Bolton, flies to New York to be by her side.
 A liberal, Jim believes his daughter is risking her life and the baby's by defying convention.
-He asks obstetrician friend Stan to assist at the last minute, against Walter's wishes, but when everyone comes out of the childbirth all right, Jim and his son-in-law reach an accord.
+He asks obstetrician friend Stan to assist at the last minute, against Walter's wishes, but when the procedure results in success, Jim and his son-in-law reach an accord.